 1. Château d’Amboise: A Royal Residence with Leonardo da Vinci Connections

 This medieval beauty began as a fortress in the 11th century before Charles VII transformed it into a royal residence.
-My favorite historical tidbit?
-Leonardo da Vinci was invited here by King Francis in 1516, living just next door at Clos Lucé!
+My favorite historical fact is that Leonardo da Vinci was invited here by King Francis in 1516, living just next door at Clos Lucé!

 The castle’s blend of Gothic and Renaissance architecture is absolutely stunning.